iv461/icey/README.md

 To depend on ICEY in your ROS package, simply add `<depend>icey</depend>` to your package.xml and include `icey/icey.hpp` in your node.

-# Documentation

-The documentation can be found here:

 # Limitations